Skip to main content

 Design System

 No component composition.
-Complex components were not leveraging the smaller atomic components within the library.
+Complex components ignored the smaller atomic components instead of building from them.

 A New Design System-Driven Process